0xTas/meteor-minigames-addon/README.md

     - Find out which powerups and strategies can take you the farthest!
     - You can see a demo of the game in action [here](https://www.youtube.com/watch?v=xu2lorSXFKg).
     - Tip: if you find the HUD text difficult to read, picking a different font may help.
 I like Cascadia Code.
+    - **NOTE: RENDERING FOR METEORITES IS CURRENTLY BROKEN ON 1.21.8.**
 - More to come..?

 ---